 Coronal synostosis: Caused by the premature fusion of a structure that run from each ear to the sagittal suture on top of the head, this may force a baby’s forehead to flatten on the affected side, raise the eye socket and cause a deviated nose and slanted skull.

 Bicoronal synostosis: Refers to a form of the disorder that may give your baby’s forehead a flat and elevated appearance.

-Doctors at GIN will put your baby through a comprehensive physical examination including feeling his head for abnormalities such as suture ridges.
+Doctors at BRAINS will put your baby through a comprehensive physical examination including feeling his head for abnormalities such as suture ridges.
 They will also look for facial deformities.
 As a follow up they may order imaging tests to see whether the sutures are fused and to ascertain the precise dimensions of the baby’s skull.
 If our doctor suspect that a baby’s misshapen skull may be owing hereditary factors then they may prescribe genetic testing to identify the syndrome.

 The cases of craniosynostosis that involve only one suture and no underlying syndrome may not have to be treated at all with the skull abnormalities becoming less obvious as the baby grows and develops hair.